DarrelNugget/Assignment-Architectural-Decisions/3-protected-payment.md

   * Better region reach, with some regions only allowing specific online transfers or having specific transfers, helps us gain a wider reach to more people.

 **Consequences**:
-  * Having a large amount of payment services for our retail app may be complex and time-consuming
+  * Having a large number of payment services for our retail app may be complex and time-consuming
   * May take more time to customize the UI to larger payment methods
   * Potential third-party fees where a transaction may cost extra per transaction type based on the service

 **Follow-Up Actions**:
   * Figuring out what payment methods are the most used and trusting
-  * Add error handling regarding payment failure, or failure in general whether it server side or user-sided
+  * Add error handling regarding payment failure, or failure in general whether it server-side or user-sided
-  * Encryption to help keep user's banking and online information safe when entering details to the application
+  * Encryption to help keep user's banking and online information safe when entering details into the application
   * Give constant updates to users regarding new payment changes in the app